 Why don’t women go into engineering?
-It’s not just because of bias
+Because they think they can't, researcher finds

 Because the model is so simple, it has been used to test a variety of explanations for labour market patterns that don't fit that prediction.

-When Dr. Mourifié applied it to the career choices and outcomes of more than 7,000 students who were surveyed as part of Statistics Canada's National Graduate Survey, it revealed interesting differences between men and women.
+When Dr. Mourifié applied it to the career choices and outcomes of more than 7,000 students who were surveyed as part of Statistics Canada's National Graduates Survey, it revealed interesting differences between men and women.
 Men let the labour market dictate their future – in other words, they pick high-earning fields.

 "We see that men tend to behave more in the Roy model sense, meaning that when they are deciding to go into STEM, it's because they believe they are good at it [and] they are income maximizers," Dr. Mourifié said.